andesse/HUE-CLIP-API.Node-RED-Flows/README.md

 You wont be dependent on badly maintained contribs anymore.
 It has example nodes that can directly edited and used for your flow.

 With Version 3.1 this is almost as easy to setup like some contribs that are available.
-I am assuming a setup with 1 bridge, 30 lights, 4 motion sensors, 5 buttons, 25 scenes can be done in 2 hours.
+I am assuming a setup with 1 bridge, 30 lights, 4 motion sensors, 5 buttons, 25 scenes can be done in under 2 hours.
 Dont be afraid, replace step-by-step, it will be easy. :)